dotnet-presentations/build-2025-lab305/1-Overview/README.md

 ![](./../images/MyHybridApp-Web.jpg)

-- Open up the **Services\Formfactor.cs** and notice the implemntation here is specific for the server app, returning "Web" for the form factor.
+- Open up the **Services\FormFactor.cs** and notice the implementation here is specific for the server app, returning "Web" for the form factor.
 ```csharp
     public class FormFactor : IFormFactor
     {